mabdinur/starterprojectspring/README_FULL.md

 }
 ```

-Create a ControllerTraceInterceptor class to wrap the SecondServiceController in a span.
-This class will call the preHandle method before the rest controller is entered and the postHandle method after.
-The preHandle method creates a span for the request and the postHandle method closes the span and adds the span context to the response header.
+Create ControllerTraceInterceptor.java to wrap all requests to SecondServiceController in a span.
+This class will call the preHandle method before the rest controller is entered and the postHandle method after a response is created.

+The preHandle method starts a span for each request and the postHandle method closes the span and adds the span context to the response header.
 This implementation is shown below:

 ```java
 import javax.servlet.http.HttpServletRequest;